-Intended specific outcomes Once a student has engaged with the course, its processes and materials, the student should be able to: Assessment criteria Students should provide evidence that they can: (The evidence should include references to case law where appropriate) Understand and explain the structure, purpose and working of the Bill of Rights Explain the classification of human rights contained in the Bill of Rights; Outline and explain the obligations imposed by the Bill of Rights; Explain which bodies are bound by the Bill of Rights;
+Intended specific outcomes Assessment criteria Once a student has engaged with the Students should provide evidence course, its processes and materials, that they can: the student should be able to: (The evidence should include references to case law where appropriate) Understand and explain the structure, Explain the classification of purpose and working of the Bill of human rights contained in the Rights Bill of Rights; Outline and explain the obligations imposed by the Bill of Rights;

-Explain who benefits from the protection of the Bill of Rights; Explain the difference and effect of direct and indirect application of the Bill of Rights on statute law, common law and customary law with reference to case law; Outline the impact of states of emergencies on various entrenched human rights.
+Explain which bodies are bound by the Bill of Rights; Explain who benefits from the protection of the Bill of Rights; Explain the difference and effect of direct and indirect application of the Bill of Rights on statute law, common law and customary law with reference to case law; Outline the impact of states of emergencies on various entrenched human rights.
 Understand and explain approaches to constitutional interpretation and more specifically the interpretative approaches of the Constitutional Court in respect of the Bill of Rights Explain the interpretative approaches employed by the Constitutional Court in respect of the Bill of Rights Utilise the interpretative approaches in the interpretation of human rights.
 Apply provisions of the Bill of Rights in respect of hypothetical situations Explain the two-stage approach of constitutional adjudication as employed by the Constitutional Court; Explain the scope and application of selected human rights with reference to court judgments; Utilise the two-stage approach in hypothetical situations involving alleged human rights violations.
 Understand and explain the role of Chapter 9 institutions in respect of the protection of fundamental rights Explain and relate the importance of selected Chapter 9 institutions for the protection and enhancement of human rights in South Africa.